tung13041996/figma-token-scanner/README.md

 - Detects whether each value is backed by a Figma Variable, a Text Style, or is completely untracked
 - Suggested variable names for every untracked token, following a consistent naming convention
 - One-click variable creation directly from the plugin, or open a custom name dialog to edit before saving
-- Click any token to select all matching nodes on the canvas
+- Click any token to select all matching nodes on the canvas — including nodes hidden inside collapsed frames or accordion components
 - Hide irrelevant tokens (e.g. rounding artifacts) — hidden tokens are excluded from the JSON export

 **Typography detection**
-- Reads local Text Styles and maps them to semantic roles automatically
+- Reads all local Text Styles and automatically splits them into two tabs
-- **Typography tab**: h1 → h6, body-text
+- **Typography tab**: styles whose name matches h1–h6, Big Heading, or Body Text (with optional number suffix)
-- **Editor tab**: label, subtitle, cta, caption, overline, small
+- **Editor tab**: all remaining styles (label, subtitle, CTA, caption, button, overline, etc.)
+- Styles are grouped by their Figma style group name when a group is present
-- Each role shows: font family, size, weight, line-height (unitless ratio), letter-spacing (in em)
+- Each style shows: font family, size, weight, line-height (unitless ratio), letter-spacing (in em)
-- Letter-spacing is omitted from output when the value is 0
+- Letter-spacing is omitted from the output when the value is 0
-- Undetected roles are hidden — only matched styles are shown
+- Deprecated styles (names containing `-old`, `-v2`, `-deprecated`, `-legacy`) are skipped automatically

 **Export**
 - One-click JSON export structured for build pipelines or style-dictionary workflows